I Luv NY

-I Luv NY (International title: I Love New York) is a 2006 Philippine television drama romance series broadcast by GMA Network.
+I Luv NY (international title: I Love New York) is a 2006 Philippine television drama romance series broadcast by GMA Network.
 The series is the first Philippine television drama series filmed in New York City.
 It stars Jolina Magdangal, Jennylyn Mercado, Mark Herras and Marvin Agustin.
 It premiered on May 15, 2006 on the network's Telebabad line up.
 The series concluded on September 8, 2006 with a total of 85 episodes.

-It was replaced by Bakekang in its timeslot.
+The series is streaming online on YouTube.